Discovering Coron Island Loop

 The place has large pools warmed by the geothermal water spring in the area.
 It’s a great place to hang out in the evening after a long day of activities.
 It’s also accessible by tricycle from the town proper but we opted to get to this place right after our day of discovering the Coron island loop to save money for tricycle fee and of course time.
 Boat can only have access to this place when the sea is high tide.

-The water is really hot!
+The water was really hot!
 It took time before I submerged myself into the water.
 This is truly relaxing after all.

 We only spent 30 minutes here as what our boatman asked to because it will get low tide anytime sooner.
 So after de-stressing ourselves from the hot spring we went back to our boat and went to the town proper.